v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 }
 ```

-__Note:__ For string values the value set is the literal defined in the attribute array unless it is one of the special character sequences, these will be replaced with values indicated below:
+__Note:__ For string values the value set is the literal defined in the attribute array unless it is one of the special character sequences.
+These will be replaced with values indicated below:
 1. % - Copy the value of the Dataverse Attribute
 2. %% -  Copy the type of the FHIR Reference Resource (e.g. Patient)
 3. %%% - Copy the type and resource id of the FHIR Reference Resource (e.g. Patient/1234)